ts-safeql/safeql/docs/guide/getting-started.md

 # Getting Started

 ::: warning EXPERIMENTAL
-SafeQL is still in an experimental stage, and it's not recommended to use it in production yet.
+SafeQL is still in the experimental stage, and it's not recommended to use it in production yet.
 :::

 ## Prerequisites